 Considering that deductibles for phone provider insurance plans can run as high as $200 and require premiums that in many cases are more than $10 per month (that's more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you're only using it to pay your cell phone bill.

-We all want the best deal, and credit cards with purchase protection can help you get just that!
+We all want the best deal, and credit cards with purchase protection and extended warranty features can help you get just that!

 4. No or low balance transfer fees and 0 percent APR periods